 Your doctor may suspect a peptic ulcer when he or she notes your symptoms, but because the symptoms of the different ulcers are very alike, several tests may be ordered to make a specific diagnosis.

-During a gastroscopy you are sedated, and a slim, flexible lighted tube is inserted through your mouth to examine the stomach, oesophagus and duodenum.
+During the gastroscopy, you’ll be sedated and a slim, flexible, lighted tube (a scope) will be inserted through your mouth to examine your oesophagus, duodenum and stomach.
 The doctor can also take a biopsy of the lining of the stomach tissue to test for H. pylori infection during the procedure.